gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 official master branch without making an additional commit in your local repository.

-# Running the Guide locally on your own computer
+# Running www.gatsbyjs.org locally on your own computer

-Finally, if you want to run a version of the Guides repository locally, follow these steps:
+Finally, if you want to run a version of the www.gatsbyjs.org repository locally, follow these steps:

 1. Ensure you have the yarn package manager installed `npm install -g yarn`